Handling Worker Termination Gracefully in SPAs

 Validation & Performance Benchmarks

 Measure teardown success using strict metrics.
-Automate validation with Puppeteer or Playwright to simulate rapid route transitions and assert worker counts.
+Automate validation with Playwright to simulate rapid route transitions and assert that no worker scopes remain after navigation.

 | Metric | Target Threshold | Measurement Method |